AstroJays-Hopkins/Documentation/content/docs/specs/Meta-Guidelines.md

 Status: Draft
 Type: Meta-Specification
 ```
-## Overview/Desciption
+## Overview/Description
-This section shall contain a short description of the thing covered byt hte
+This section shall contain a short description of the thing covered by the
 specification, as well as a brief overview specification conditions.

 ## Requirements